hiimzackjones/hiimzackjones.github.io/_posts/2017-09-20-IP-Addresses-Subnets-And-Binary-Part-1.md

 100 - 4
 ```

 Yep.
 It doubles too. well.
-Let's just increment from 0 to a full 8 bit binary number and note where there is only one bit as a 1.
+Let's just increment from 0 to the number 8 and note where there is only one bit as a 1.

 ```
 00000001 - 1